How to cheat honestly in Sports Betting

 - Don’t bet with your emotions

-You have your favourite team, and you believe in them, and you continuously place bets on them to win because you’ve convinced yourself that it can happen.
-In the long run, you end up losing more money than you earn because you let your heart, instead of your logic, guide the bets.
+You have your favourite team, and you believe in them, and you continuously place bets on them because you’ve convinced yourself that it can happen.
+In the long run, you end up losing more because you let your heart, instead of your logic, guide the bets.
 Bookies love this, and they rake in the dough with a smile on their faces.
-If you aim to make money, then be clinical in your approach, you won’t beat the bookies with your head in the clouds.
+If you aim to risk less, then be clinical in your approach, you won’t beat the bookies with your head in the clouds.

 - Follow less popular sports